 and Himachal Pradesh

 .
-Cows are found in significant numbers.
+Cows are found in significant numbers in India.
 Buffaloes and cows are the animals that supply milk in this country.
 Milk sells at quite a higher rate in the country as compared to the American and European countries.
 Modern dairy industry is only restricted to big cities where there are factories producing milk products besides the milk plants.